mtribaldos/ansible-for-pythonistas-talk/PITCHME.md

 - Extremely **simple**
 - Agentless
 - Push by default
-- Not need for any brand new DSL
+- Not need for more DSLs

 +++